-Note: in the NVIDIA Capture SDK toolkit, the NVIFR DLLs are located in ...\<toolkit install dir>\lib\NVIFR.
-When shipping an application that uses the NVIDIA Capture SDKs, we recommend the DLLs be installed in the same directory as your application.
-The pathname passed to ::LoadLibrary() should be amended accordingly.
+Note: In the NVIDIA Capture SDK toolkit, the NVIFR DLLs are located in ...\<toolkit install dir>\lib\NVIFR.
+When shipping an application that uses the NVIDIA Capture SDKs, we recommend instaling the DLLs in the same directory as your application.
+The path name passed to ::LoadLibrary() should be amended accordingly.
 See Chapter 4 for further guidance on shipping GRIDenabled applications.